Last Updated: Thursday, January 19, 2023

 This Whole School Approach to Mental Health and Wellbeing self evaluation framework places the rights of the child at the heart of the whole school community and provides an opportunity to reflect on their own learning needs, through identifying areas of strength and areas requiring structured next steps for improvement.

-It would be best practice not to look at all of these at once, instead focus on the key wellbeing principles requiring most need over one session.
 The results from this self evaluation framework could be used to evidence aspects of the School Improvement Planning process.

 Professional learning to support staff